samuelfishback/samuelfishback/README.md

 ### Hi there 👋

+I'm a junior web developer currently working on my portfolio of self-inspired projects.
+I'm interested in design patterns, like accessibility and responsiveness, but especially game design.
+I am working on a web clock right now but soon will be back on my third iteration of my free web game: Dash-Man Jump!

+I am open to work.
+Find me on X, linkedin, and gamejolt under this name.

+Thanks for stopping by!

 <!--
 **samuelfishback/samuelfishback** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.